brittanyrw/emojipages/README.md

 ```
 {
-  title: "Beauty and the Beast",
+  title: "The Devil Wears Prada",
 }
 ```